skzhang-zsk/AraVirusPPI/README.md

 You can access and download the ESMC model from Hugging Face at the following link: https://huggingface.co/EvolutionaryScale/esmc-600m-2024-12

 # Scripts
-The **XGBoost.py** script trains the XGBoost-based AraVirusPPI model using ESMC protein embeddings.
+The **XGBoost.py** script trains the AraVirusPPI model using XGBoost with ESMC protein embeddings.

 ### Training Process
 To train the model, run: